Hazing

 Hazing Defined

 Hazing is defined as “requiring or encouraging any act, whether or not the act is voluntarily agreed upon, in conjunction with initiation, affiliation with, continued membership, or participation in any group, that causes or creates a substantial risk of causing mental or physical harm or humiliation.”
-See General Student Regulations, Appendix A.
+See the Student Rights and Responsibilities for more information.

 Examples of hazing include, but are not limited to, the following: